 - Greet your new employees with a customized email message

 - When communicating organizational data, specify the information that’s only relevant to the new employee’s role

 - If you have an employee portal, give them access and help them set up their profile

 - Provide new recruits with a more flexible schedule so that they can work on a course or activity at their own pace

 - Send personalized feedback and use it to assess their progress

 - Use different types of educational media (video, photos, interactive assessments, etc.)

 If you have not thought about online onboarding, maybe you should consider it now.
 Digital onboarding isn’t a tough row to hoe as long as you apply the strategies mentioned above.
 And if you have a personal all-in-one digital solution to automate and optimize the process, onboarding employees will be hassle-free.

 At Cursum, we believe that there’s no such thing as one-size-fits-all software.
 That’s why we offer an innovative, digital platform that’ll accommodate your needs and particular requirements.
-Contact us now or follow this link to find out how you can level up your onboarding program!
+Contact us now or follow this link to learn more about us!